Pre-Calabi--Yau algebras and homotopy double Poisson gebras: Double Poisson gebras up to homotopy

 \begin{definition}[Homotopy curved double Poisson gebra] A \emph{homotopy curved double Poisson gebra} structure of a graded vector space $A$ is a Maurer--Cartan element in the convolution algebra

 \end{definition}

-Notice that in the definition of this convolution algebra, we use the full partial coproperad $\mathrm{c}\DPois^\antish$, and not any coaugmentation coideal, since this this latter one fails to be coaugmented.
+Notice that in the definition of this convolution algebra, we use the full infinitesimal coproperad $\mathrm{c}\DPois^\antish$, and not any coaugmentation coideal, since this latter one fails to be coaugmented.
 This explains why one does not start from a dg vector space but just from a graded vector space.

 \begin{proposition} A homotopy curved double Poisson gebra is a graded vector space $A$ equipped with a collection of operations

 of degree $n-2$, for any ordered partition $\lambda_1+\cdots+\lambda_m=n$ of $n\geqslant 0$ into non-negative integers, satisfying the following relations. \begin{description} \item[\sc cyclic skew symmetry]